PixelsCamp/talks/consumer-driven-contracts_pedro-tavares.md

 Speaker Bio
 -----------

-I'm a Software Engineer at Jumia Services and we build amazing web applications.
+I'm a passionate Software Engineer with interests around automated workflows, microservices, test-driven development, design patterns, and databases.
+Currently, I work at Jumia Services, the leading e-commerce fulfillment and delivery in Africa.
+If you can't find me building software, I bet you'll find me playing videogames or surfing waves in Portugal's Northern Coast.

 Links
 -----